 Sixth Form Overview

 Speak to the girls in our Sixth Form, whether they are boarders or day girls, and they’ll naturally use the words “family”, “sisters”, “home” and “friendly”.
-As Cobham Hall Elder Lealah explains, “Everyone made me feel at home, and funnily enough, whenever I want to go back to Bligh House, I always refer it as home without even noticing.
+As Cobham Hall Elder Lealah explains, “Everyone made me feel at home, and funnily enough, whenever I want to go back, I always refer it as home without even noticing.
 The Housemistresses treated me like their own daughter.”
-Guardian Steffi also offers a similar sentiment: “It’s true what they say about us Cobham girls – ‘Cobham friends are friends for life’.
+Former Guardian Steffi also offers a similar sentiment: “It’s true what they say about us Cobham girls – ‘Cobham friends are friends for life’.
 Although some of us have only known each other for a short period of time, people underestimate how fast a friendship can be developed.
 We are all practically sisters and I would not change any of them.”

 Opportunities.
 This single word can sum up Cobham Hall’s Sixth Form.
-Browse the website to find out more.